LoginRadius/xamarin-sdk/component/Details.md

 ```

-Check the demo app for sample implementations of Registration Service and Social Login.
+Check the demo app for social login and user registration in action by setting your API key and sitename